Paschal-Jude/kansella_app/README.md

 # kansella_app
-Reveal our habits & counsel yourself... one step at a time
+Reveal your habits by yourself, one step at a time